“Who am I?”

 However, this intention is not based on the idea of developing his personal spiritual strength.
 Rather, it stems from personal pride—the desire to show off and be better than others.
 This attitude results in separation from others and, in the long run, creates loneliness and frustration.

-Unlike his peers, Kyle, when in a problematic situation, thinks about collective justice and benefits for others rather than for himself.
+Unlike his peers, Kyle thinks about collective justice and benefits for others rather than for himself.

 The second keyword in this series is “ignorance”.